amd/quark-documentation/docs/user_guide_config_description.rst

 Configuring Quantization Strategy (Setting ``QuantizationSpec``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``QuantizationSpec`` aims to describ the quantization specification for each tensor.
+``QuantizationSpec`` aims to describe the quantization specification for each tensor.
 Users can set these features: + ``dtype``: The data type for quantization (e.g., int8, int4). + ``is_dynamic``: Specifies whether dynamic or static quantization should be used.
 Default is None, which